-GSK grabs Calico top scientist and Roche veteran as new R&D head
+GSK grabs Roche veteran and Calico scientist Barron as new R&D head

 The appointment of Barron will stoke speculation that cancer may soon be confirmed as a third official therapy focus, given his role in overseeing a range of blockbuster cancer drugs at Roche, including Avastin, Tarceva and Perjeta.

+Although GSK sold its marketed cancer drugs to Novartis in 2015, it continues to invest in early-stage research and has recently made advances with a promising blood cancer drug.

-Walmsley said it would be up to Barron to decide where to invest once he joined the company in the new year, but she added that his experience in oncology and in specialty therapy areas was “highly exciting”.
+Walmsley said it would be up to Barron to decide where to invest once he joined the company in the new year, but she added his experience in oncology and in speciality therapy areas was “highly exciting”.

+Significantly, Barron will remain based in San Francisco, where GSK will have a new office focused on deal-making opportunities in drug research.

+Barron will be paid a base salary of $1.7 million, with a bonus of $1.7 million and an expected $4.25 million in long-term incentive plan stock awards.

-Walmsley’s plans for overhauling Britain’s biggest drugmaker have yet to fully convince investors, many of whom worry that the dividend could be at risk if she twins a revamp of pharma with a big acquisition in consumer healthcare.
+Walmsley’s plans for overhauling GSK have yet to fully convince investors, many of whom worry the dividend could be at risk if she twins a revamp of pharma with a big acquisition in consumer healthcare.

-She declined to comment any further on the dividend or her potential interest in Pfizer’s consumer health division, beyond noting that the U.S. company had yet to make a definitive decision on selling the unit.
+She declined to comment any further on the dividend or her potential interest in Pfizer’s consumer health division, beyond noting the U.S. company had yet to make a definitive decision on selling the unit.

 Barron is Walmsley’s third key appointment, following her hiring of Luke Miels from AstraZeneca as head of pharmaceuticals and former Wal-Mart Stores executive Karenann Terrell as chief digital and technology officer.